 In contrast, the hardwired approach provides clarity upfront.
-Lenders and borrowers know that they will receive a version of SOFR plus a Replacement Benchmark Spread upon LIBOR discontinuance.
-Upon a LIBOR cessation event, neither borrowers nor lenders will be able to take advantage of the then-current market environment to capture economic value.
+Lenders and Borrowers know that they will receive a version of SOFR plus a Replacement Benchmark Spread upon LIBOR discontinuance.10 Upon a LIBOR cessation event, neither Borrowers nor Lenders will be able to take advantage of the then-current market environment to capture economic value.
 However, Term SOFR and the Replacement Benchmark Spread do not yet exist, so it may be hard to determine today what the ultimate replacement rate would look like.
-That said, other products may determine that this is an acceptable risk, for instance, the hardwired approach proposal is closely aligned with the ARRC's fallback proposal for floating rate notes currently under consultation.
+That said, other products may determine that this is an acceptable risk, for instance, the hardwired approach proposal is closely aligned with the ARRC's fallback proposal for floating rate notes in the recent consultation.